 The College operates from two main sites: a sixth form centre and an adult college (including HE and STEM specialisms).
-Education and training is offered in most curriculum areas; the College is rated by OFSTED as an Outstanding college and is designated as a National Teaching School by the Department for Education; and has won several awards, including Investors in People Gold Award (2010, 2013 and 2016) and Pearson BTEC Outstanding Vocational College of the Year for 2016.
+Education and training is offered in most curriculum areas; the College is rated by OFSTED as an Outstanding college and has won several awards, including Investors in People Gold Award (2010, 2013 and 2016) and Pearson BTEC Outstanding Vocational College of the Year for 2016.
+In July 2019, the College was awarded STEM assured status.